 Urbandale, IA 50322

-POWERBALL BECOMES A PREMIUM JACKPOT GAME
+POWERBALL IS THE PREMIUM JACKPOT GAME

 MY EMAILS HAVE STOPPED; YOU NEVER RESPOND TO ME; STOP SENDING ME SPAM!!!

 We do send out an email with the numbers drawn after every Wednesday and Saturday draw - but only to persons who have signed up to receive them.
 If you no longer want to get them, there is a link at the bottom of the message to stop them.
 PLEASE don’t just hit the “report spam” button.
-If our messages have stopped coming to you all on their own, then it is likely because your Internet provider has blocked us because too many other players have hit the “report spam” button instead of clicking our sign off link.
+If our messages have stopped coming to you all on their own, then it is likely because your Internet provider has blocked us because too many other players have hit the “report spam” button instead of bothering to use the sign off link.
 When we are aware of an ISP blocking us, we try to work with them to whitelist us.

 Our system will automatically drop your name if your provider sends us back a message identifying our emails as spam.
 If you are not getting our email and try to sign up again, you will either succeed in signing up again or you will be told that you are already signed up.
 If you can sign up again, that means that our system did drop you following a notice from your provider.
 If you are told that you are already signed up, then our emails are probably getting moved to a "junk mail" or "spam" folder by your provider or by your email program.
 Check there and mark it as "not junk".
 If you want to whitelist us in your program (or with your ISP) you may need to know that our emails come from "pbinfo@elists.MUSL.com"